Check our video tutorial above on how to wrap your hands for Boxing, Kickboxing, MMA, Muay Thai or any other contact sport.

 - Roll your wrap back down to your wrist and secure it with Velcro.

 As a general rule, you don’t want to twist your hand wraps at any point; if you need to twist them, then somewhere along the line, they were already twisted.
-Keep them wide, wrinkle-free, and covering as much of your hands as possible.
+Keep them wide, wrinkle-free, and cover as much of your hands as possible.

 Making sure your hands are properly wrapped means that you can spend more time training and less time being injured.
 Wrap your hands the right way and you can practice punching with all your strength, rather than building bad punching technique because you’re afraid of injuring yourself.